 [January 2009 - July 2010] I was dissatisfied with the look of Version 8 almost as soon as I launched it, mostly because of my dissapointment with the color scheme.
-Ultimately I chickened out and went with a dark layout that looked decent.
+Ultimately I chickened out and went with a dark layout that looked respectable.

 [August - December 2008] Without a major redesign of my website in four years, I made it my singular goal in the summer of 2008 to come up with something new.
 I wanted a simple, light colored CSS-based layout for 1024x768 resolution, all code to conform to XHTML 1.0 Strict and my pages converted to Unicode.
 I did all those things without much trouble but was never satisfied with the appearance.